-- Publishing a Probate Notice to Creditors in Descendant’s resident county at death;
+- Publishing a Probate Notice to Creditors in Decedent’s resident county at death;

-- Reviewing Descendant’s correspondence and records to identify possible creditors; and
+- Reviewing Decedent’s correspondence and records to identify possible creditors; and

 - Sending a copy of the Probate Notice to Creditors to each such possible creditor, effectively inviting them to timely submit a Creditor’s Claim.